SimonPadbury/baselayer-3/_src/typography.md

 All headings `<h1>` to `<h6>` and matching utility classes `h1` to `h6` have:

-* Font sizes set in the variables file.
+* Headings font sizes set in the variables file.
 The typographic scale is 1.250 (major third), calculated using the [Type Scale](https://type-scale.com) webapp.
-* Headings also have their font-family set using `--hf: inherit` This has been done so that you can override it.
-Headings don’t need to have the same typeface as paragraphs.
+* Headings also have their font-family set using `--hf: inherit`.
+This has been done so that you can override it.
+Your headings don’t need to have the same typeface as your paragraphs.
-* The headings font weight is set using `--hfw: var(--bold)` — which you can override.
+* Headings font weight is set using `--hfw: var(--bold)` — which you can also override.
-* Line heights set using the formula 1em + 0.5rem.
+* Headings line heights set using the formula 1em + 0.5rem.
 Meanwhile the bottom margin is the same as for paragraphs: the line-height of _defaut_ text (1.5) made into rems (1.5rem), set by the variable `--mlh`.
 (When the default text size is 16px, the line height and margin-bottom of typographic block elements is 24px.)
 * Headings `<h2>` to `<h6>` and matching utility classes `h2` to `h6` also have top margins equal to their respective line heights (so H2 has a bigger top margin than H3, and so on)

 ```css